 Lastly, there are a few considerations you should keep in mind, although these will likely not be as important as those previously mentioned.

 Third, consider what type of activities you’d like to engage in outside of clinical practice.
-Research, teaching, policy work?
-In most cases, this preference is more important in determining your practice type, meaning private practice vs academic vs community, rather than your specialty choice.
+Are you interested in research, teaching, or policy work?
+In most cases, this preference is more important in determining your practice type, meaning private practice vs. academic vs. community, rather than your specialty choice.

 After You Narrow Your Specialty Choice, Confirm Your Decision